fx-giant/giant-documentations/visual/sunburst-chart.md

 ---
 ### Binding
 - The bindings required are only 1 dimension and 1 measuremnent binding.
-- -Only 1 dimension binding is required despite multiple dimension bindings are available
+- Only 1 dimension binding is required despite multiple dimension bindings are available
     >Category Path for dimension and Value Path for measurement

 - There can be multiple dimension bindings which creates more layers in the sunburst chart

--
-## Other Settings
+### Other Settings

 ### All/Top/Bottom